 Airlines and airports can analyse operational processes with different stakeholders e.g. ground handling and use OTP within their systems to support better collaboration and efficiency.
 They can understand how operations at different locations perform to understand and learn from best practice.

 Many airlines choose to use OTP as one of their performance measures for staff, encouraging teams to work together towards the efficient turnaround of aircraft.

 OTP is a valuable metric for airlines and is an outward demonstration of reliability which can affect brand loyalty and ticket sales.
 Customer satisfaction is influenced by customer expectations and a flight that arrives after the scheduled arrival time can be a stressful experience for passengers.
-Managing expectations is necessary and On-Time Performance data provides an external verification about flight reliability, so passengers can be better informed regarding the probability of their flight operating on-time.
+Managing expectations is necessary and On-Time Performance flight and airline statistics provides an external verification about flight reliability, so passengers can be better informed regarding the probability of their flight operating on-time.

 Poor punctuality means flights arrive at their gate late or depart late, with consequences for other flights planning to use those gates.
 It means flights spend longer on taxiways burning fuel unnecessarily.
 It means passengers miss connections and get upset.
 The knock-on effects of these disruptions to onward travel is far reaching.
 In Europe, where passengers are entitled to compensation for late flights, there is a direct cost associated with poor OTP.
 Airlines are keen to promote their OTP performance and be recognised as leaders.

 Measuring On-Time Performance can be challenging.
 With millions and millions of flight records, and real-time updates of hundreds of flights at airports around the globe every day, Any measure that can be applied across companies working in the same sector is valuable as a benchmark for performance.